nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 | 3n       | 123000  | 123      |

 Token metadata is primarily useful in off-chain, user-facing contexts (e.g. wallets, explorers, marketplaces).
-As a result, FA2 optimizes for off-chain use of token metadata and minimal gas consumption.
+As a result, FA2 optimizes for off-chain use of token metadata and minimal on-chain gas overhead.
 A related effort to create a separate metadata TZIP standard is also underway.

 * The FA2 contract MUST implement `token_metadata_registry` view entry point that returns an address of the contract holding tokens metadata.
 Token metadata can